fairagro/m4.4_sciwin_client/paper/paper.md

 ...

 # Statement of Need
-Computational workflows are used in many different disciplines to automate complex, multi-step data analysis procedures.
-To ensure reproducibility, scalability and efficiency in scientific research, lots of effort has been put into domain specific languages that formalize and standardize computational scientific work.
-The Common Workflow Language (CWL)[@Crusoe2022MethodsIncluded] is among the most powerful and established workflow languages.
-While CWL is an extremely flexible language, is also quite verbose.  [copied from CoRDI abstract, change!]
+Automated computational workflows have become essential accross various scientific disciplines to manage complex, multi-step data analysis procedures.[ref?]
+Significant resources have been invested into domain specific languages that formalize and standardize computational scientific processes, thereby enhancing reproducibility, scalability and efficiency.
+In order to harmonize and standardize the proliferation of workflow languages, the Common Workflow Language (CWL)[@Crusoe2022MethodsIncluded] was created as a higher-level standard.
+However, CWL's verbose syntax, while enabling great flexibility, creates a steep learning curve that may hinder the language from reaching its full potential in the broader scientific community.
+On the other hand, CWL's foundation in the the YAML file format ensures excellent machine readability and actionability, facilitating automated processing and integration.
+CWL is actually predestined to be written by machines rather than humans, which ultimately led to the conception of SciWIn-Client.

 # ...?